vijaytembugade/CSV-Upload-Nodejs/README.md

  ## to run , follow the following steps
  1. delete node_module file after cloning the repo
  2. run command 'npm install'
+ 3. run command 'node server'
- 3. it will start the server on "localhost:3000"
+ 4. it will start the server on "localhost:3000"
- 4. Upload CSV
+ 5. Upload CSV